readywater/divergeweekly/content/blog/3/index.md

 If the future isn’t evenly distributed, how might we distribute the right future more evenly?

+On that note, my wife and I [created a very bleak, no-fun game to try a predict and prepare for potential futures](https://andrewlb.com/writing/anxietygame/) this past weekend.
+It's a **simulator and scenario generator for what might come —for you, specifically— in this pandemic**.
+Despite being a game, as my description of our first play-through indicates, the results were exhausting (but useful).
+I encourage you to give it a try.

-As always, I’d encourage you to [subscribe](https://divergeweekly.com) if you haven’t and [send me a note](mailto:alb@andrewlb.com) if you have questions or feedback!
+As always, [please subscribe to and share Diverge Weekly](https://divergeweekly.com) if you haven’t and [send me a note](mailto:alb@andrewlb.com) if you have questions or feedback!

 </main>